Decorative neutral curve divider

 Your commission is the incentive.
 It’s directly tied to your performance, rewarding you for closing deals and hitting your numbers.
 This structure ensures your personal financial success is directly linked to the company's revenue goals.
 While meeting your sales quota means you'll earn your OTE, exceeding it often means you'll earn even more, making it a powerful tool for high-performing sales professionals.

-How is OTE Structured in a Sales Role?
+How Does OTE Work in a Sales Job?

 Think of your OTE not as a single number, but as a complete package with a few key components.
 Understanding how these pieces fit together is the first step to figuring out your true earning potential in a sales role.
 A well-structured OTE plan should feel like a partnership between you and your company, where your hard work is directly rewarded.